socramteix/socramteix/README.md

 ## Initial presentation

-+ 😃 Hi, I’m @socramteix, Master in Mechatronic Systems by University of Brasília, enthusiastic about new technologies and always looking for learning something new.
++ 😃 Welcome!
+I’m @socramteix, Master in Mechatronic Systems by University of Brasília, enthusiastic about new technologies and always looking for learning something new.
 + 💞️ As hobbies I’m interested in developing projects in the Embedded Systems area using arduino, raspiberry and other prototyping platforms.
 Specially for
 Internet of Things (IoT), Smart Cities, home automation, automation for 🌱 precision agriculture and development of Unmanned Aerial Vehicles (UAVs).
-+ 😎 Currently I'm working as a systems developer at the Brazil's Ministry of Economy in the Startup project ✨Gov.br✨ automating nacional citizen services.
++ 😎 Currently I'm working as a systems developer.
 + 📫 How to reach me: socramteix@gmail.com

-## Main Projects
+Here you can find repositories about home automation, front and backend services also curriculum and science projects.
+If want to discuss about any of my projects reach me at socramtex@gmail.com.
+Bye!